WebAssembly/spec/document/core/exec/numerics.rst

 :math:`\frmadd_N(z_1, z_2, z_3)`
 ................................

-Relaxed Multiply Add (madd) allows for fused or unfused results. :math:`fma` is defined by |IEEE754|_ (Section 5.4.1) as *fusedMultiplyAdd*.
+Relaxed multiply-add (madd) allows for fused or unfused results.
+The function :math:`fma` is defined by |IEEE754|_ (Section 5.4.1) as *fusedMultiplyAdd*.

 .. math::